When Is the Best Time

 Winter (June–August)

 Skiing at Mount Mawson from mid-July to mid-September.
-It's a little warmer in lower elevation on average around 6°C though nights drop below 0°C. There is usually a high amount of rainfall or snow in August.
+It's a little warmer in lower elevations on average, around 6°C though nights drop below 0°C. There is usually a high amount of rainfall or snow in August.
 A 4WD is necessary to get to Lake Dobson on the narrow gravel road during winter.

 Where to Stay Nearby

-There aren't many accommodations available close to Mount Field National Park.
-The Russell Falls Holiday Cottages are comfy, cosy, and very clean with attentive staff.
-You can't stay better and more comfortable within walking distance to the Mount Field National Park.
+One of the few accommodations is the Russell Falls Holiday Cottages near the park.
+These cottages are comfy, cosy, very clean with attentive staff and highly rated.
+You can't stay better and more comfortable within walking distance of the Mount Field National Park.
 Camping is possible inside the park along the river with clean facilities and hot showers.
-However, consider nights can be pretty chilly with one digit temperatures.
-We stayed here twice, and we always were glad to get one of the view rooms.
+However, consider nights can be pretty chilly with one-digit temperatures.
+We stayed here twice and were always glad to get one of the view rooms.

 Best Months to Visit